An Insane 36 Hours in Tokyo: No-Leave Needed!

 UPDATE: Click on the linked text for a detailed account of my MariCAR experience!

 After a good night’s sleep, I checked out early.
-There was a lot more sightseeing to do until I checked in for my flight home.
+There was a lot more sightseeing to do in the second part of 36 hours in Tokyo until I checked in for my flight home at the airport.

 See Mount Fuji from Bunkyo Civic Center